Itzthiru/ASSINGMENTS-LETSUPGRADE/README.md

 # Assingments-LetsUpgrade
-This repository contains Assignments which are given by Let's Upgrade in Python ZERO TO HERO
+This repository contains Assignments which are given by Let's Upgrade in Python ZERO TO HERO Course